 6. Mindful of what's left on the table.

 Have some extra fruit or salad at the end of your Iftar?
 Why not save it for Suhoor.
-If you have extra biryani, consider saving it for the next day or sharing it with the security and maintenance staff in your residential community.
+If you have extra biryani, consider saving it for the next day.

-Stock up on reusable tupperware for foods you want to save for the next day, and aluminium containers for food you want to give to the community.
+Stock up on reusable tupperware for foods you want to save for the next day.

 7. Mindful of helping feed others.

 By cooking what you need and eating what you’ve made, you will be on track to reduce food waste.
-By Saving 1/3, you will be part of a movement to save 250 trillion litres of water a year.
+By saving a third of food, you will save 250 trillion litres of water a year.
 That’s 30 years’ drinking water for the entire planet!

 Talk about giving back to the community this Ramadan 😀